MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-baseline.md

 ---
 title: Establishing a baseline for containerized Java applications
-description: This guide describes how to establish a basedline for containerized Java applications ms.author: manriem ms.topic: conceptual ms.date: 02/10/2022
+description: This guide describes how to establish a baseline for containerized Java applications ms.author: manriem ms.topic: conceptual ms.date: 02/10/2022